agisilaos/agisilaos.github.io/_posts/2019-05-13-five amazing books I read this Spring.md

 —

 That was the list of the books I read recently and can't stop talking about them.
 How about you?
 Are you into reading?
-If so what book(s) caught your attention, and you enjoyed reading this spring?
+If so what book(s) caught your attention, and you enjoyed reading during the spring?
 Feel free to tweet me [@agisilaosts](https://twitter.com/agisilaosts) and let me know.